OctavioLugoCamacho/ruby_course/README.md

-# cruso-ruby
+# The Pragmatic Studio -Ruby Course
-:diamonds: The pragmatic studio - Ruby course
+This is a course on ruby ​​programming language